Content Siloing for E-commerce: Product + Content Integration Strategy

 Modern buyers research before purchasing.
 A proper content silo meets them at every stage:

-• Consideration: Comparison content, use cases
+• Consideration: Comparison content, use cases, product context

-• Decision: Product pages with social proof
+• Decision: Product pages with social proof, clear pricing, frictionless checkout

 2. Topical Authority Signals to Google